zhao201730685110/ICp-banking-microservices/README.md

 	3. You will deploy your LinuxONE virtual server.
 	4. You will log in to your LinuxONE virtual server using SSH.

-2. Clone your source from your *YOUR_USERNAME/ICp-banking-microservices* Github repository into your Linux :
+2. Clone your source code from your *YOUR_USERNAME/ICp-banking-microservices* Github repository into your Linux :

 	`git clone YOUR_USERNAME/ICp-banking-microservices`